genesis-release-r-ccs/genesis/README.md

 # genesis-2.0-beta-sc20
-Source code for genesis 2.0 beta
+Source code for genesis 2.0 beta for Fugaku